mmikowski/mmikowski.github.io/_posts/2016-02-22-powercss-nears-release.md

 those tasks this week.

 For those that came in late, PowerCSS provides a fresh approach to create dynamic CSS on demand.
-[I advocated the CSS double-buffering years ago ](https://www.youtube.com/watch?v=rnkMjzhxw4s).
+[I advocated CSS double-buffering years ago ](https://www.youtube.com/watch?v=rnkMjzhxw4s).
 PowerCSS, however, is all-new code with many new capabilities and optimizations: